Madhugupta95/Instahyre_Job_Analytics/README.md

 # Instahyre_Job_Analytics-📑Brief Summary

-.Used Selenium library for scraped the data
+* Used Selenium library for scraped the data

 .Then transferred datasets to Excel for visualization.